 Temple University Alumni Association

-The TUAA is an inclusive, supportive volunteer organization committed to the university’s mission of learning through a variety of exciting events.
+The TUAA is an inclusive, supportive volunteer organization committed to the university’s mission of learning through a variety of exciting events, services and programs.

 Explore this website for all the ways you can get involved with the TUAA.
 Have specific comments or questions?
-Contact Alumni Relations at email@example.com
+Contact Temple University Alumni and Constituent Engagement at email@example.com

-is the governing body representing all Temple University alumni.
-It comprises representatives of each of Temple’s school and college alumni associations, regional alumni chapters, shared interest societies, the Owl Club, faculty and students.
+The TUAA Parliament is the governing body representing all Temple University alumni.
+It includes representatives from each of Temple’s school and college alumni associations, regional alumni chapters, shared interest societies, the Owl Club, faculty and students.
 It exists as a leadership group to foster closer relationships between alumni and the university, serving as a voice for all alumni everywhere.
 The TUAA president enjoys full voting privileges as an ex officio member of the university’s Board of Trustees.
 Other TUAA leaders serve on key university and trustee committees, representing varied alumni interests.

 Learn more about TUAA committees.